Tarsnap/tarsnap-public-keys/README.md

     dpkg-source -b deb/tarsnap-archive-keyring

 This creates three keyrings:
-- tarsnap-code-signing-keyring.gpg: signatures for the official source tarball.
+- `tarsnap-code-signing-keyring.gpg`: signatures for the official source tarball.
-- tarsnap-archive-keyring.gpg: signatures for the official `.deb` packages.
+- `tarsnap-archive-keyring.gpg`: signatures for the official `.deb` packages.
-- tarsnap-experimental-archive-keyring.gpg: signatures for experimental
+- `tarsnap-experimental-archive-keyring.gpg`: signatures for experimental
   packages.

   The experimental keys are *not* installed as a trusted `apt-get` keyring;